AidLite Python API Documentation

 return False

-Build Interpreter build_interpreter_from_model()
+Build Interpreter build_interpretper_from_model()

-API | build_interpreter_from_model |
+API | build_interpretper_from_model |

-Description | Creates the corresponding interpreter object by passing a Model object.
-All Config -related parameters use default values. |
+Description | Create corresponding interpreter object by passing Model object.
+Config related parameters all use default values |

-Parameters | model : Model type object containing model-related data. |
+Parameters | model: Model type object containing model-related data |

-Return Value | Normal: Interpreter object instance. |
+Return Value | Normal: Interpreter object instance |

-Exception: None . |
+Exception: None |

-interpreter = aidlite.InterpreterBuilder.build_interpreter_from_model(model=model)
+interpreter = aidlite.InterpreterBuilder.build_interpretper_from_model(model=model)

 if interpreter is None: